MicrosoftDocs/sql-docs/docs/reporting-services/tutorial-add-a-pie-chart-to-your-report-report-builder.md

 2. On the **File** menu, select **Save**.

-3. In **Name**, type **Sales Pie Chart**.
+3. In **Name**, enter **Sales Pie Chart**.

 4. Select **Save**.

 Your report is saved on the report server.

 ## Next steps
-You have successfully completed the Adding a Pie Chart to Your Report tutorial.
+You successfully completed the Adding a Pie Chart to Your Report tutorial.
 For more information about charts, see [Charts in a paginated report (Report Builder)](../reporting-services/report-design/charts-report-builder-and-ssrs.md) and [Sparklines and data bars in a paginated report (Report Builder)](../reporting-services/report-design/sparklines-and-data-bars-report-builder-and-ssrs.md).

 ## Related content